ichbindev/QuestionsForMe/README.md

 Will I be expected to be on call?
 If so, what is my expected response time?

+What are the typical responsibilities for this role?
+(Trust what the hiring manager says over the job description, they often don't match)

+What happens when an IC misses a deadline?

 ## Tech Questions
 What do you use for source control?
 (If they don't use source control, run!)